S89219/-giskard-892-/README.md

   <img width='600' src="readme/feedback1.png">
 </p>

-3. **Turn feedback into tests:** Automate tests in any of the categories below.
+3. **Turn feedback into tests:** Use Giskard test presets to design and execute your tests in no time

 <p align="center">
   <img width='600' src="readme/test1.png">
 </p>

+Giskard lets you automate tests in any of the categories below:
 <details>
   <summary><b>Metamorphic testing</b></summary>
 Test if your model outputs behave as expected before and after input perturbation